-As a new employee and during Open Enrollment, you may enroll by logging in to your account on At Your Service Online, at https://atyourserviceonline.ucop.edu/ayso/.
+As a new employee and during Open Enrollment, you may enroll by logging in to your account on At Your Service Online, at atyourserviceonline.ucop.edu, or on UCPath, at ucpath.universityofcalifornia.edu (depending on your location).
 If you do not have access to the internet, you should complete the UPAY 850 form, available from your benefits office.